 STEM Designation: This program is STEM (science, technology, engineering, and math)-designated by the Department of Homeland Security.
 For more information, please see https://www.newhaven.edu/admissions/stem-designated-programs.php

 The Master of Science degree in finance prepares students to compete in the financial world.
 Students gain experience through a rigorous curriculum, internships, and real-world projects.
 Classes are small and the program is comprehensive.

-The MS Finance program is a 30-to-33-credit program and consists of two 1.5-credit hour foundation courses and ten three-credit courses (six required and four elective), many of which are useful in preparation for the three levels of the Chartered Financial Analyst (CFA) Examination.
+The MS Finance program is a 30-to-33-credit program and consists of two 1.5-credit hour foundation courses and ten three-credit courses (five required and five elective).
 The foundation courses are ACCT 6619 Accounting Foundations and FINC 6601 Introduction to Finance.
 Either of the two foundation courses may be waived on the basis of appropriate undergraduate or graduate courses, subject to the approval of the finance graduate coordinator.

 a.
 Advancing their careers in the financial services or corporate sectors;

 b.
-Achievement of appropriate professional certification and / or licensure.
+Preparing for appropriate professional certification and/or licensure.

 Program Learning Goals: